MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 # Contributing

-Welcome to recommend articles that you find interesting and focused on trustworthy deep learning.
+Welcome to recommend paper that you find interesting and focused on trustworthy deep learning.
 You can submit an issue or contact me via [[email]](mailto:ming_hui.chen@outlook.com).
-Also, if there are any errors in the article information, please feel free to correct me.
+Also, if there are any errors in the paper information, please feel free to correct me.

 Formatting (The order of the papers is reversed based on the initial submission time to arXiv)
 - Paper Title [[paper]](https://arxiv.org/abs/xxxx.xxxx)